marya-and/EV/README.md

-# Robust EV Battery SOH & RUL: A Missing-Data–Aware Analytics and Visualization Framework
+# Robust EV Battery SOH & RUL
 This app is a data science project for EV battery health.

 You can: